Category: UX advice / Evidence-based design methods

-For this method there’s no real fancy process.
-You can build an RSS feed; create a list of trusted sources on Twitter; sign up to a selection of mailing lists; even subscribe to magazines (old school).
-Many podcasts are good sources to learn from too.
-Whatever your method, by setting up a regular delivery of content you save yourself having to go hunting for it, instead it finds its way to you.
+This is one method where there’s no specific process.
+You can build an RSS feed; create a list of trusted sources on Twitter; sign up to a selection of mailing lists; subscribe to podcasts or Youtube channels; even subscribe to magazines (very old school).
+Whatever your method, by setting up a regular delivery of content you save yourself having to go hunting for it and instead it finds its way to you.

 I'm a big fan of the serendipity of Twitter and the chance to get content from publications you wouldn't otherwise look at in your stream.
-It's also very current but the downside is it tends to suffer from a lot of noise.
+The content on there is also very current but the downside is it tends to suffer from a lot of noise.

-Is their business comparable?
-Are they in a completely different sector, have a very different target audience, or at a very different stage of growth to yours?
+Is the business recommending this change in a completely different sector, do they have a different target audience, or are they at a different stage of growth to yours?
 If so then what they describe may not apply to your product at all.
-A blog from a startup aimed at millennials that describes the perfect mobile navigation is unlikely to apply to enterprise software for the financial sector.
+A video from a startup aimed at millennials that describes the perfect mobile navigation may not apply to enterprise software for the financial sector.

-What's their motive?
-Plenty of companies just share what they've learned as a matter of giving back to the community but there'll be some articles you come across that are actually companies trying to push their software.
+Plenty of companies just share what they've learned as a matter of giving back to the community but there'll be some articles you come across that are actually companies trying to push their software or service.
 In which case their software usually turns out to be the perfect tool for the job or the hero of their story.
 It's usually fairly obvious but can be done subtly using paid writers on third party sites.

-And generally be very wary of articles that make broad sweeping statements about one design being better than another.
+Generally be very wary of content that makes broad sweeping statements about one design being better than another.
 I've lost count of the number of people who have asked me what the best colour for a button is because they read that "green increases conversions".
 Of course there is no such thing as a 'best colour' for conversions as it is going to depend so much on where it is positioned and the colours used around it.

 Ultimately there are so many variables that it's hard to carry across statements about what would work on your site.
-But this doesn't mean you shouldn't keep reading, learning, and getting inspiration for ideas though.
+But this doesn't mean you shouldn't keep reading, watching, listening, and getting inspiration for ideas.

 One tool that is highly useful for getting through lots of articles is Pocket.
-Install the plug-in on your browser and the app on your phone then when you come across something interesting on your desktop with one click it's saved to your reading list on your phone for a quiet moment.
+Install the plug-in on your browser and the app on your phone then when you come across something interesting you can easily save it to a list on the app for you to digest a quiet moment.

-Reading an article doesn't tend to take long but this is something you can dip into at any time.
+Reading an article doesn't tend to take long – this is something you can dip into at any time.

 The following websites feature generally well-researched articles, useful for UX decisions: